DaveBenham/VenomModules/README.md

 - **Gate** - The stage is gated, meaning the stage runs to completion unless the main Gate goes low.
 This is the only mode available to the Sustain stage.
 When the main Gate goes low the envelope immediately proceeds to the next stage that is not Gated, or else terminates if none exists.

 ### *Variable knobs and CV inputs*
-The function of the remaining knobs and inputs changes depending on the chosen stage Action.
+The functions of the remaining knobs and inputs change depending on the chosen stage Action.

 ### Move top controls: Time knob, CV input and attenuverter
 Specifies the length of the Move action.
 Each positive volt of attenuverted CV doubles the length of the stage, and each negative volt halves the length of the stage.